Hello, I have one of my greatest accomplishments to share with you today, homemade English Muffins.

 Have you put off making something, presuming it will be really hard, only to be surprised when you’ve taken the plunge and made it??

-If you enjoyed making these English Muffins and want to try another easy bread recipe, how about my
+If you enjoyed making these English Muffins recipe you may also want to try other easy bread recipes:

 Please let me know if you make these, I love hearing from you?